evolvingstuff/vdw2/content/posts/risk-of-going-from-pre-ms-to-ms-reduced-68-percent-with-7100-iu-vitamin-d-rct.md

 * 3 books with sections on MS and vitamin D

-* Vitamin D found to be <a href="/posts/far-better-than-fda-drug-for-ms" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 976">far better than FDA drug for MS</a>
+* Vitamin D found to be [far better than FDA drug for MS](/tags/far-better-than-fda-drug-for-ms.html)

 * Many MS websites are very pro vitamin D